Nefomemes/Kylebot/readme.md

 ## Trello
 The bot does have a Trello board which you can visit [here.](https://trello.com/b/dyn9b9T0/kylebot)

+## Developer Guide
+If you are looking at this repository to learn more about Discord bot development.
+Just keep in mind that all files in the `deprecated` folder are old codes that were removed from the bot and haven't been set up so that it works with the current command handler.
+Might have to delete that folder though.

 ## Frequently Asked Questions

 ##### The bot is down randomly.